quickwit-oss/quickwit/docs/tutorials/kinesis.md

 Now, let's create a Kinesis stream and load some events into it.

 :::tip
 This step may be fairly slow depending on how much bandwidth is available.
-The current command limit the volume of data to ingest by taking the first 10 000 lines of each single file downlaoded from the GH Archive.
-If you have enough bandwidth, you can remove it to ingest the whole files.
+The current command limits the volume of data to ingest by taking the first 10 000 lines of every single file downloaded from the GH Archive.
+If you have enough bandwidth, you can remove it to ingest the whole set of files.
 You can also speed things up by increasing the number of shards and/or the number of jobs launched by `parallel` (`-j` option).
 :::

 ```bash